1. Introduction to SWF Machine Investment Strategies

 6.2 Bulk Purchase Negotiation Strategies

-- SWF Trade Up Program: When you're ready to scale, SWF's Trade Up program lets you retain 100% of your machine's value for up to two years when upgrading to a four-head or larger model.
-That's like trading in your car at full sticker price—an offer you don't see every day.
+- SWF Trade Up Program: Retain 100% of your machine’s value for up to two years when upgrading to a four-head or larger model.

 7. Conclusion: Smart SWF Investment Decisions